-NGC 2261 is a curious variable reflection nebula in Monoceros that's known as Hubble's Variable Nebula.
+NGC 2261 is a curious reflection nebula in Monoceros that's known as Hubble's Variable Nebula.
 It was discovered by William Herschel in 1783 and is illuminated by variable star R Monocerotis (R Mon).
-The nebula is unusual in that it changes shape over just a period of days and can vary by up to 2 magnitudes in brightness.
+The nebula is unusual in that it changes shape over a period of just days and can vary by up to 2 magnitudes in brightness.
 The variations are believed to be due to periodic changes in the amount of dust surrounding R Mon, thus affecting the amount of light that reaches us.
 With an apparent magnitude of +9.0, it can be spotted with binoculars under dark skies.

-It's easy to locate the general area of sky surrounding NGC 2261 as its just 10 degrees east and a little north of brilliant red supergiant Betelgeuse (α Ori - mag. +0.42v) the second brightest star in spectacular Orion.
+It's easy to locate the general area of sky surrounding NGC 2261 since its 10 degrees east and a little north of brilliant red supergiant Betelgeuse (α Ori - mag. +0.42v), the second brightest star in spectacular Orion.
 The nebula itself is positioned about a degree north of the midway point of an imaginary line connecting stars 13 Mon (mag. +4.5) and 17 Mon (mag. +4.8).
 Positioned less than 2 degrees northeast of NCG 2261 is naked eye open cluster NGC 2264 (mag. +3.9).
 Surrounding this cluster is a great cloud of faint nebulosity.

 NGC 2261 Data Table

 |Name||Hubble's Variable Nebula|